updated January 19, 2026

-I don’t make New Year’s resolutions, but I think the start of a new year, whether the calendar year, your birthday, or any time, is a signal to evaluate our priorities and what we are doing to make them happen.
+I don’t make New Year’s resolutions, but I think the start of a new year, whether the calendar year, your birthday, or any time, can be a prompt to evaluate our priorities and what we are doing to make them happen.

 In this post I suggest 5 health issues we can evaluate and resolve to improve every year.
 I’ve listed links to previous blog posts and other sources to help you set goals and make them happen.